Psoriasis

 How Is Psoriasis Treated?

 Although psoriasis is not curable, several treatment options are available to effectively manage the disease.
-Treatments for psoriasis can range from topical creams to phototherapy, tailored based on the severity of the condition and the type of psoriasis.
+At Specialist Skin Clinic, we offer treatments for psoriasis that range from topical creams to phototherapy, with each plan tailored to the severity of the condition and the specific type of psoriasis.

 Biologic Drugs (Injectable Medication)